Takino Suzuran Hillside National Government Park: History

 In 1975, the Hokkaido Regional Development Bureau set up a committee to select a possible location for a national government park in Hokkaido.
 In 1976, the committee chose the current site, and the construction of the park was officially decided in 1977.
 In 1983, the park, with approximately 30 hectares of the planned 395.7 hectare area opened to the public, begins its operation as the fifth national government.

 Access

 By train

 From Sapporo, take the Sapporo Municipal Subway Nanboku Line to Makomanai Station and transfer to the Chuō Bus Takino Line; get off either at Suzuran Kōen Higashi-guchi Stop or Atsubetsu no Taki Stop.

-By car
+car

 Drive on the Central Hokkaido Expressway and exist at the Sapporo South Interchange; head for Makomanai/Takino and follow the road signs.